-The University of XXXX is close to home in XXXX, NC and it is ranked number 3 among DNP Programs in the United States.
-Most of all, however, I feel strongly that I want to earn my DNP Degree in my own part of the country, specifically the Carolinas because, at the same time that I learn to think globally and creatively in your program, I want to do research on the local level, investigating nursing issues in the context of the challenges that we face here in XXXX County North Carolina, particularly in the black community.
-Furthermore, the fact that the University of XXXX offers courses online will enable me to give my all as a student at the same time that I continue to fulfill my duties as a nurse.
+The University of XXXX is close to home in XXXX, XX, and it is ranked number 3 among DNP Programs in Psychiatric Mental Health Nursing in the United States.
+Most of all, however, I feel strongly that I want to earn my DNP Degree in my part of the country, the Carolinas, because, at the same time that I learn to think globally and creatively in your program, I want to research the local level, investigating nursing issues in the context of the challenges that we face here in XXXX County North Carolina, particularly in the black community.
+Furthermore, the University of XXXX offers courses online that will enable me to give my all as a student while I continue to fulfill my duties as a nurse.

-I look forward to doing research and writing about public health problems and nursing issues in the context of my own part of the country.
-XXXX County North Carolina has always been my home and probably always will be my permanent address.
-I love my region of the country very much despite the many challenges that are present in health care, especially when one looks specifically at the African-American community.
-Being a member of the African-American community myself is of fundamental importance to how and why I feel called to serve as a DNP professional, since I feel strongly that it is important for black nurses to assume increasing levels of responsibility in nursing so as to serve as role models to the African-American community.
+I look forward to researching and writing about public health problems and nursing issues in the context of my part of the country.
+XXXX County, North Carolina, has always been my home and will always be my permanent address.
+I love my region of the country very much despite the many challenges present in health care, especially when one looks specifically at the African American community.
+Being a member of the African American community is of fundamental importance to how and why I feel called to serve as a DNP professional.
+It is essential for black nurses to assume increasing responsibility in nursing to serve as role models in the African American community.

-I want to be an advocate for my patients first and foremost, and a contributor to progressive chances in both policy and attitude that will help to avoid disgraceful instances of injustice and mistreatment that are all too often racist in character.
-In one recent case in New York, September of 2015, Kamilah Brock, a young black woman driving a BMW in Harlem, was forcibly committed to the mental health unit of a hospital because police suspected that she was not the legal owner of the vehicle and was mentally ill because she claimed that she was.
-The fact that she was forcefully committed against her will for being black and driving her car makes me feel like I am needed as an African-American DNP in America.
+I want to advocate for my patients primarily and contribute to progressive changes in both policy and attitude that will help avoid disgraceful instances of injustice and mistreatment that are often racist.
+In one recent case in New York, in September of 2015, Kamilah Brock, a young Black woman driving a BMW in Harlem, was forcefully committed against her will for being black and driving her car where she lived.
+This makes me feel like I am needed as an African American DNP in America.

-I thank you for considering my application to UXX.
+I thank you for considering my application to UX.